Posted: January 24, 2022 / Last updated: August 25, 2023

 Fast forward to 2010 or so.
 Derek was playing in bands and holding the type of menial jobs that didn’t mind if he had to go out of town for 6 weeks (low-paying ones).
 He had always tinkered around styling out MySpace pages or helping his friends with their websites.
 His friend Jim couldn’t figure out why he wasn’t making a bunch of money learning web development.
 Seemed like a good idea, but it felt very foreign.
 What even is a “Web developer.”
 Derek’s girlfriend at the time was a print designer fighting a transition into web development so, he learned a bit more and tried to teach it to her and break the ice.
 She took off and has a happy career.
 But it was fun.
 Really fun.
 And so – Derek kept on learning and never stopped.

 Since then, Derek has worked in just about every type of design/programming team.
-Freelance, small contracts, small agencies, bigger agencies, – doing visual design, programming, websites, UX, application design, user testing, product design.
+Freelance, small contracts, small agencies, bigger agencies, doing visual design, programming, websites, UX, application design, user testing, and product design.
 And all that time tried just about every way to learn there was.
 We’re talking web apps here… and while not a “prolific” career by many standards, it covered a lot of ground.
 He’s seen a lot of things.
-He’s seen how these teams work (and more importantly how and why they don’t work).
+He’s seen how these teams work (and, more importantly, how and why they don’t work).
 The impetus for the school was to break down the misaligned concepts of “creatives” and “Coders” – which he did in our first blog post.

 For some reason – with “coding” – we just send people out onto the battlefield and say “If you learn it / and you can make us money… we’ll pay you.
 Good luck!”
-People burn themselves out for years reading whatever random article or following hundreds of tutorials (written by beginners) – and just a night after grueling night – learning bad habits and creating wildly inaccurate mental models.
+People burn themselves out for years reading whatever random article or following hundreds of tutorials (written by beginners) – and just night after grueling night – learning bad habits and creating wildly inaccurate mental models.
 There’s often a mentality of trying to get “better” than everyone else – as fast as possible.

 There’s a reason why medical school has an agreed-upon foundation.
 There’s a reason why physicians take the Hippocratic Oath.
 There’s a reason why you need to know how blood works / before you start sawing into someone’s brain.
 You don’t just wing it.

-The most basic answer is that Derek started the school to teach people how to design and build things for the internet — because no one else is doing it.
+The most basic answer is that Derek started the school to teach people how to design and build things for The Web — because no one else is doing it.
 At least not in the way we think they should.
 You can go to school for Graphic design – and you can go to school for Computer Science – but those aren’t going to teach you how to design and build digital products.
 Neither is a “coding boot camp” in most cases.

 If The Web is the defacto communication platform now, then it has to be taken seriously.
 It demands respect and it demands real designers to cultivate it and ensure that it is equitable and serves a greater good.

 We’re not the only ones who need to work toward this.
-But, we are some people who are.
+But we are some people who are.
 We firmly believe that we need well-rounded designers to lead the charge – and we’re putting everything we have into finding ways to train them.
-We don’t think there is anything more important than training people to be lean human-centered designers.
+We don’t think there is anything more important than training people to be lean, human-centered designers.
 It’s much bigger than just websites.
 It’s everything.
 It’s the most important skill for the world in general.
 And – well, we’re starting with The Web.

 Besides just trying to save the world – and hopefully not be held hostage by a hellscape of incompetent user interfaces in our old age… there are other reasons.

 Because there is no standard or official certification or level of “Web Designer” or “Web Developer” – pretty much everyone has completely different sets of skills.
 This is great in many ways, but it’s really hard to teach people when their knowledge is a cartoon piece of cheese full of holes and blurry conceptual misunderstandings.
 If you feel like we’re exaggerating, let us show you.
 Anyway: it’s a pain in the ass to try and reteach people who have been learning a ton of bad habits in their basement for years.
 People really really hold on to those hard-won skills.
 The whole lack of an education path forges a lot of stubborn habits.
 We don’t want to beg people to let us fix them.
 We want to just teach it properly the first time.
 It’s incredibly inefficient and silly to teach people one at a time.
 When working in groups, students are able to learn much more by seeing many more types of mistakes and successes.
-They’ll seem more trials and errors and solutions than they would alone.
+They’ll see more trials and errors and solutions than they would alone.
 There are plenty of books on the subject already.
 People don’t need to follow along and memorize what to type.
 They need a space to learn.
 They need a space to create knowledge of their own.

 If we can train enough people to a common foundation, we can teach those people advanced subjects with a clear understanding of what they all – already know.